jan-warchol/cli-tools/lilypond/intro-text.md

 and run that directly.

-If you like to install it you should do:
+If you like to install it you should run:

 	(sudo) make install

-from /lilypond-builds/current/ [??]
+in /lilypond-builds/current

 Warning, if you already have a previous version of Lilypond that will now be uninstalled.
 Maybe a preferable solution would be to have the latest stable version installed and work with development versions from respective out/bin as described.